 Tax Shelter Reporting Regulations.
-Under U.S. Treasury regulations, if a shareholder recognizes a loss with respect to the Fund's shares of \$2 million or more for an individual shareholder or \$10 million or more for a corporate shareholder, the shareholder must file with the IRS a disclosure statement on Form 8886.
-Direct shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a regulated investment company are not excepted.
-Future guidance may extend the current exception from this reporting requirement to shareholders of most or all regulated investment companies.
-The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
-Shareholders should consult their tax advisers to determine the applicability of these regulations in light of their individual circumstances.
+If a U.S. shareholder recognizes a loss with respect to Shares of \$2 million or more for an individual U.S. shareholder or \$10 million or more for a corporate U.S. shareholder, the U.S. shareholder generally must file with the IRS a disclosure statement on Form 8886.
+Direct shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a RIC are not excepted.
+Future guidance may extend the current exception from this reporting requirement to shareholders of most or all RICs.
+The fact that a loss is reportable does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
+U.S. shareholders should consult their own tax advisers to determine the applicability of this requirement in light of their individual circumstances.